 In this guide we will show you how to bathe a French Bulldog, but using the shower for cleaning, rather than an actual bath with water filled into it.
 You can also watch the showering process in our French Bulldog bath video shown further down the page.

 The reason we use the shower head is that a lot of dirt comes off Claude, so it’s far cleaner using the shower method.
 It’s better than having him sat in a bath of dirty warm water – I suggest you do the same for the best results.

-Watch the video first which shows you how to shower a French Bulldog puppy, then see some photos and additional tips further down the page.
+Watch the video first which shows you how to shower and wash a French Bulldog puppy in your bath, then see some photos and additional tips further down the page.

-How to give a French Bulldog a bath and shower
+How to wash a French Bulldog in a bath and shower

 Before I show you how we do it, take a look at the photo below.
 This is Claude out in the forest where he loves to go and play.